VictorTran259/3207-Lab-3-Consumer-Producer/README.md

         Takes in a queue and then dequeues the value into the queue.
 Stores the value to be dequeued gotten from getFrontVal() in a temp variable and returns the value that was dequeued from the queue after dequeueing the value from the queue.

-### In queue.c (I copied this code from geeksforgeeks as we were allowed to.
+### In queue.c (Code from geeksforgeeks.
 Link: https://www.geeksforgeeks.org/queue-linked-list-implementation/?ref=lbp#)
     struct QNode* newNode(int k)
         "A utility function to create a new linked list node".
 I didn't make any modifications to it.